d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 Sometimes we will just want to generate text as though we were starting at the beginning of a document.
-However, it's often useful to condition the language model on a user-supplied prefix.
+However, it is often useful to condition the language model on a user-supplied prefix.
 For example, if we were developing an autocomplete feature for search engine